alifirhas/cmdk-revision/src/520-535/526-Roy-true-intetaion.md

 This is indeed the case.
 Since Roy's arrival, he has never dealt with the Nephalem people in the Sanctuary.
 On the island of Xiansai where he lives, people on the island don't even know of his existence.
 There was a lot of demon gold flowing out of it, but the demon gold just magnified the evil thoughts in the hearts of mortals, and it had nothing to do with Roy himself, and the cause and effect could not actually implicate him.

 After he came to this world, there were only two things he really did.
-One was to imprison Tyrael's soul and the other was to lead the demon army into the high heaven.
+One was to imprison Tyrael's soul and the other was to lead the demon army into the High Heaven.

 This is where Tyrael is puzzled.
-It is said that breaking into the high-level heaven is already considered evil...
+It is said that breaking into the High Heaven is already considered evil...
 What went wrong in the end!?

 Roy perceived Tyrael's lingering uncertainty and grinned mischievously.
 "Tyrael, do you not find it contradictory that attacking your own angels is considered evil?
 Well, it seems your sword doesn't share that sentiment!
 In this world, the notion of justice upheld by your higher realms of heaven appears to be quite questionable!"